 Professor and Program Leader for Literacy

-Dr. Jody Polleck is an associate professor and the program coordinator for literacy education.
-She began her work with urban adolescents in 1994 as an outreach counselor in Washington, D.C. for homeless youth.
+Dr. Jody Polleck is a full professor and the program coordinator for literacy education.
+She began her work with urban adolescents in 1994 as an outreach counselor in Washington, D.C. for displaced youth.
 In 1999, she received her Master’s in English education and worked as a high school reading and English teacher for emerging readers and writers.
 In 2002, Jody received National Board Certification for adolescent English language arts; and in 2003, she accepted a full-fellowship to New York University where she completed her doctoral degree in English education.
 Jody is a 2019 Fulbright scholar.
-Her current research focuses on differentiated, culturally responsive-sustaining literacy instruction and its intersections with healing-centered and culturally-affirming social emotional learning.
+Her current research focuses on culturally sustaining literacy instruction and its intersections with healing-centered and culturally-affirming social emotional learning.
 She has published in over 25 books and journals including ALAN Review, Contemporary Issues in Technology and and Teacher Education, English Journal, High School Journal, Journal of Teaching Writing, Literacy Research and Instruction, Preventing School Failure, Reading and Writing Quarterly, Reading Horizons, and Teacher Education Quarterly.
-She is currently working on her first book with Teachers College Press, Book Clubs as Transformative and Inclusive Spaces.
+She published her first book, entitled Facilitating Youth-led Book Clubs as Transformative and Inclusive Spaces, with Teachers College Press in 2022.

 - B.A.
 1996 University of Maryland